dwycliffe/Tracking3D/README.md

-# Tracking3D
-Unity project simulating stereo triangulation of a customer walking through a warehouse
+# Tracking3D - Unity3D project simulating stereo triangulation of a customer walking through a warehouse

-Every second, each camera takes a pictures and attempts to find the center point of the red sphere in the image.
+Each second, all cameras take a pictures.
+That picture is used to estimate the 2D pixel coordinates of the customer.

 This pixel coordinate location is used along with the corresponding camera's intrinsic and extrinsic parameters to create a world space ray.